MicrosoftDocs/mixed-reality/mixed-reality-docs/using-the-hololens-emulator.md

 You can also record your own rooms to use in the emulator using the Simulation page of the [Windows Device Portal](using-the-windows-device-portal.md) on your HoloLens (1st gen).

 In the emulator, you will only see holograms that you render.
 But you will not see the simulated room behind the holograms.
 This is in contrast to the actual HoloLens where you see both blended together.
 If you want to see the simulated room in the HoloLens Emulator, you  need to update your application to render the spatial mapping mesh in the scene.

+## Known Issues

+* When uninstalling the HoloLens 2 Emulator, the hard disk image (Flash.vhdx) may be left on your hard drive in the Windows Kits\10\Emulation\HoloLens\<build number> folder.
+It is safe to delete this file.
+* Hardware graphics acceleration may cause Holographic apps to crash on some systems with AMD or Intel graphics.
+Disabling hardware graphics acceleration in the emulator Tools window works around this issue.

 ## Troubleshooting